 Comprehensive Credit Checks are an essential part of good hiring practices.
 Here’s why:

-According to a nationwide survey conducted by The National Association of Professional Background Screeners and HR.com, 25% of HR professionals use credit or financial screenings during the hiring process for some positions, while 6% checked the credit of all applicants.
+According to a nationwide survey conducted by The Professional Background Screening Association (PBSA) and HR.com, 25% of HR professionals use credit or financial screenings during the hiring process for some positions, while 6% checked the credit of all applicants.

 Running a credit check on a potential employee can tell an employer a lot about that person’s integrity and character.
 A low credit score can indicate financial distress which may indicate a risk of fraud or theft.
 Numerous late payments can show a lack of organization and responsibility.